FluxaORM v2: Code-Generation-Based Go ORM for MySQL and Redis

 • Queries Log

 In the previous section, you learned how to load entities from a database using their primary keys.
-In this section, we will cover how to search and load entities using other criteria.
-This can be useful when you want to find specific entities that meet certain conditions or when you want to retrieve a list of entities that match a certain search query.
-We will explore different techniques for searching and loading entities using various filters and search parameters.
+In this section, we will cover how to search and load entities using SQL query conditions.
+This is useful when you need to find entities that match specific criteria or retrieve paginated lists of results.

 Using the Pager Object

-It is a good practice to limit the number of rows returned in a search query using the LIMIT condition in SQL.
-The FluxaORM library provides a special object called the Pager to help define the proper SQL syntax for pagination in your queries.
+It is good practice to limit the number of rows returned in a search query.
+FluxaORM provides the Pager object to define SQL LIMIT clauses for pagination.

 pager.GetPageSize() // 100